dmitriyllama/Doodle-Jump-NNGA/README.md

-# Doodle-Jump-NNGA
-Doodle Jump-like prototype game, with AI controls developed with NNGA (Neural Network and Genetic Algorithm).
-For S24 NIC course, Innopolis University
+# Doodle Jump with AI training

+## About
+This is the source code for a Doodle Jump-like game project in Unity.
+The game includes options for training the in-game AI, which uses a Neural Network selected by Genetic Algorithm operations.

+This project is part to the Nature Inspired Computing course at Innopolis University, Spring 2024.